splintercommunity/grid-docs/docs/0.1/using_grid_features.md

 prerequisites must be met.

-* Two or more nodes running Grid with the same backend distributed ledger (either Splinter or Hyperledger Sawtooth).
+* Two or more nodes running Grid with the same backend distributed ledger (either Splinter or Sawtooth).
 The following procedures describe how to bring up a Grid node with each type of distributed ledger.

     - [Running Grid on Splinter]({% link docs/0.1/grid_on_splinter.md %})